Notable AI Models Documentation

 Overview

-The database is available on our website as a visualization or table, and is available for download as a daily-updated CSV file.
+The dataset is available on our website as a visualization or table, and is available for download as a daily-updated CSV file.
 For a quick-start example of loading the data and working with it in your research, see this Google Colab demo notebook.

 If you would like to ask any questions about the database, or suggest a model that should be added, feel free to contact us at data@epochai.org.